magento/pwa-studio/pwa-devdocs/src/tutorials/create-taglist-component/index.md

 ## Step 2.
 Define the `Tag` module

-The `Tag` module is responible for rendering a single tag in the tag list.
+The `Tag` module is responsible for rendering a single tag in the tag list.

 Open the `tag.js` file and add the following content: